-Not sure what it takes to become a RDN?
+Not sure what it takes to become a registered dietitian nutritionist?
 I share my journey and the steps I took to become a credentialed nutrition expert.

 I began this blog to not only discuss nutrition, travel, and health, but to document my journey to become a Registered Dietitian Nutritionist (RDN).
 My path to become a RDN was very long-I’ve definitely taken the scenic route.
 I did not go to university straight from high school, but rather started working (and traveling).
 I had always known that I wanted to go back to school to study nutrition, but I was afraid of the time commitment and, to be honest, the science courses.

 I decided to return to school when I was 26, after I married and moved to California from the Midwest.
 At first I took only a few classes at a time at a local community college, to ease myself back into being a full time student, and then became more serious as I realized that putting time and effort in my classes could yield good grades (who knew?!?).
 After receiving my Associate in Science, I transferred to university to finish my degree in dietetics and completed an 11 month supervised practice internship, and then sat for the RD exam.
 Writing that short sentence is summing up what has been the most intensely stressful–yet hugely gratifying–four years of my life thus far.